-For flights shorter than 75 minutes, you cannot buy hot meals on board the flight.
-They served only to passengers that had purchased meals online.
+For flights shorter than 75 minutes, you cannot buy hot meals onboard the flight.
+They served only to passengers who earlier had purchased meals online.

-I traveled almost every week between Kuala Lumpur and Kota Kinabalu, a 2.5-hour flight and have eaten most of their hot meals.
+I have traveled almost every week between Kuala Lumpur and Kota Kinabalu, a 2.5-hour flight, and have eaten most of their hot meals.
 Some are good, some are so-so.

-For this article, I will share with you what are good choices and what is not, based on feedback from my friends and from my own personal experiences.
+For this article, I will share with you what are good choices and what are not, based on feedback from my friends and from my own personal experiences.

 Food on AirAsia AK Flights

-This review will cover foods served on AK flights only, i.e. flights operated by Air Asia Malaysia and not meals served on flights operated by their subsidiary companies, Air Asia Indonesia, Thailand, Japan and the Philippines.
+This review covers foods served on AK flights only, i.e. flights operated by Air Asia Malaysia and not meals served on flights operated by their subsidiary companies, Air Asia Indonesia, Thailand, Japan, and the Philippines.

-However, some of these foods served on AK flights are available on these flights as well.
+However, some of these foods served on AK flights are also available on these flights.